 - 1. By providing advanced facilities equal to the quality of the faculty and students, GSSM can keep our programs on the cutting edge of science and technology to enhance the growing knowledge economy in partnership with the research universities - a.
 Now that GSSM has completed building our state-of-the-art laboratory facilities for instruction and expanded spaces for residential and outreach programs, we are extending our teaching into global languages, Economics/Finance & even more professional teacher training to improve science/math achievement across South Carolina. - b.
 Advanced laboratories will enhance our students' preparation to compete globally in scientific research. - 2.
 Maintain and extend quality GSSM programs' reach and depth to a "critical mass" of students and teachers, both residential and outreach. - a.
-With our building complete, GSSM has space for up to 300 of the state's brightest and most-motivated students to participate in the intensive full immersion of our leading-edge residential program.
+With our building complete, GSSM has space for up to 296 of the state's brightest and most-motivated students to participate in the intensive full immersion of our leading-edge residential program.
 This larger number will provide opportunities for even more students from every corner of South Carolina to participate.
-Today, we turn away two out of every three applicants. - b.
+Today, we turn away three out of every four applicants. - b.
 The campus will also be able to host educational conferences impacting thousands of additional students (grades 7-12) annually through workshops, teacher-training, seminars and course-work. - c.
-Grant requests are researched and submitted to fund high-quality courses to enhance academic achievement statewide. - -GSSM developed and obtained (with partners) a Federal Grant (GearUP) to help teach middle school teachers in the sciences.
-This grant more than doubled teacher participation with the addition of successful Mathematics Institutes held at the Governor's School. - -In addition, GSSM has just been awarded a Federal Grant to support younger South Carolina students "From Middle School to College."
+Grant requests are researched and submitted to fund high-quality courses to enhance academic achievement statewide.

+- New and developed during 2011-2012 is GSSM's Engineering Accelerate initiative, privately funded pilot project.
+This initiative with partner Engineering universities in South Carolina will allow high school students anywhere in South Carolina an opportunity to earn Engineering credit during their 10th through 12th grades. - GSSM developed and obtained (with partners) a Federal Grant (GearUP) to help teach middle school teachers in the sciences.
+This grant more than doubled teacher participation with the addition of successful Mathematics Institutes held at the Governor's School.
+A new six-year GearUP grant has been developed, submitted and awarded in 2011-2012. - In addition, GSSM has been awarded a Federal Grant to support younger South Carolina students "From Middle School to College."
 Following our philosophy of building partnerships in order to leverage resources, GSSM continues to partner with school districts, and the business community through the State Chamber of Commerce.
-Other grant opportunities are being developed. - -Toyota PASE grant helping middle school teachers & students along the I-95 corridor and beyond in S.C. - -Google Camps partnering with Google & Berkeley County Schools, develop & conduct summer camps in Berkeley County. - -Blue Cross/Blue Shield Economics & Finance Institute at GSSM (see below). - 3.
-Grow the knowledge economy and enhance quality of life throughout South Carolina by providing a larger homegrown supply of high-quality engineers, scientists, doctors, and other professionals who have a strong predilection to seek higher education and then employment in

-- South Carolina Develop curriculum in Finance & Economics to support the knowledge economy. - 4.
-Raise the pride and awareness South Carolinians have in their young scholars by more extensively communicating the national and world-level achievements our students are producing through challenging GSSM programs both residential and outreach.
+Other grant opportunities are being developed. - PASE grants helping middle school teachers & students along the I-95 corridor and beyond in S.C. funded by Toyota and others - Google Camps partnering with Google & Berkeley County Schools, develop & conduct summer camps in Berkeley County. - -Blue Cross/Blue Shield Economics & Finance Institute at GSSM (see below) - 3.
+Grow the knowledge economy and enhance quality of life throughout South Carolina by providing a larger homegrown supply of high-quality engineers, scientists, doctors, and other professionals who have a strong predilection to seek higher education and then employment in South Carolina Develop curriculum in Finance & Economics to support the knowledge economy.
+Expand student opportunities in-state in Engineering. - 4.
+Increase the pride, awareness and expectations South Carolinians have in their young scholars by more extensively communicating the national and world-level achievements our students are producing through challenging GSSM programs both residential and outreach.
 Awareness campaign begun several years ago is underway & expanding with articles appearing in business journals and newspapers, direct mail and even some donated billboards across South Carolina.

 I.4.b.
-Key Strategic Challenges for 2009-2010:
+Key Strategic Challenges for 2011-2012: